"Survival Guide for 'Switching' from Windows to Mac"

 Cmd + ~(backtick)

-Copying folder paths from Finder
+Copying Folder Paths from Finder

 Press Cmd + Option + C in Finder to copy the folder path.

-There are two methods to display them.
+There are two ways to show them:

 Cmd + Shift + .(period)